Mr. Children: 2007-present

 On January 24, 2007, the band released their 30th single, "Fake" (フェイク), which was used as the theme song for the movie Dororo (どろろ), and while only a limited edition single, brought the group to 26 consecutive No. 1 singles.
 Shortly after, the 13th original album, Home, was released on March 14, which would become the group's first in almost 13 years to chart at No. 1 for two consecutive weeks.
 It was also the first Japanese album in 2007 to sell more than a million copies.
 Work on the record had come to a standstill, during the recording of the song "Houkiboshi", due to a dispute among the group over "Home"'s direction.
 Producer Kobayashi suggested to make an album that "pays attention to the world with a message".

-The album reflected a more personal touch from the group, with "Motto" (もっと) talking about the 9/11 attacks at New York City, and "Anmari oboetenai ya" (あんまり覚えてないや), being inspired by Kazutoshi Sakurai father who had been sick.
-The title of the album, Home, was originally suggested to be titled "Home Made" or "Home Ground", because the group wanted the album to have the meaning that it was made by hand.
+The album reflected a more personal touch from the group, with "Motto" (もっと) talking about the 9/11 attacks in New York City, and "Anmari oboetenai ya" (あんまり覚えてないや), being inspired by Kazutoshi Sakurai's father who had been sick.
+The title of the album, Home, was originally going to be titled "Home Made" or "Home Ground", because the group wanted the album to have the meaning that it was made by hand.
 However, they choose to name it just Home because they felt that by adding another word it would be limiting the idea in mind.
 Three days after the release of Home, Mr. Children won the awards Best Video of the Year and Best Group Video for the single "Shirushi" at the Space Shower Music Video Awards '07.
 For the album, the group held two promotional tours.
 The first half called Mr. Children Home Tour 2007, started on May 4 and lasted until June 23.
 During the tour, a new compilation album titled B-Side was released on May 10, which was also the group's 15th anniversary.
 The release of a B-side compilation had been suggested by singer Sakurai while working on Home:

 Releasing a public statement on their official site at Toy's Factory, both the group and Sakurai felt that the A-side tracks on their singles had started to dictate and overall theme as to who Mr. Children were as a group.
 They felt a lot of feelings and desires which have shaped them as a group came from these coupling songs, and thus decided to release them as a compilation album.